 A smart motorway has variable speed limits and active monitoring that facilitates lane closures without a police presence.
 Sensors and CCTV cover the entire length of the smart motorway and feed live images and data back to a control centre.
 The operators there have control over speed limits and can close lanes in response to the traffic conditions at that moment, all in an effort to keep everything moving.

-Smart motorways also have a lot of overhead gantries that are used to show drivers changes in the speed limit, lane closures, and any other information they need.
+Smart motorways also have a lot of overhead gantries that are used to show changes in the speed limit, lane closures, and any other relevant information.

 Are smart motorways dangerous?